Riding E-Scooters – The Most Important Rules

 • Two independent brakes

-• Bell as acoustic warning signal
+• A bell as an acoustic warning signal

-Insurance & registration
+Insurance & Registration

 Conclusion